selfrefactor/rambda/files/NEXT_VERSION_CHECKLIST.md

 - dissocPath

 Sync with typing of `@types/ramda`:
+- forEach?
 - either
 - both
 - allPass
 - anyPass
 - drop/dropLast
+- map
+- filter

+Regarding using object as input `R.map` and `R.filter` with TypeScript - previously function input had access to property and to the object itself.
+While this functionality is still there, it is not possible to type it correctly.
+As this is useful feature, you can use `R.mapObjIndexed`(Rambda)  and `R.filterObjIndexed`([Rambdax](https://github.com/selfrefactor/rambdax)).

 Increase number of function inputs for `R.pipe` to 20 and for `R.compose` to 12.